 What’s budgeted centrally: Tuition and Fees, Financial Aid, Endowment Distribution, Enrollment (projected), Gifts, federal and state support, debt service, new initiatives.

 In November, The Vice President for Finance and Administration issues a budget call letter to all departments inviting academic departments and administrative offices to submit their budget requests for the upcoming fiscal year.
 Budget development is focused primarily on non-personnel expenditures.
 The current budget for both academic and administrative departments becomes the base budget for the following year.
-In December and January, units submit both their forecasts for how they will end the current year and their requests for additional budget for the upcoming year.
+In December and January, units submit their requests for additional budget (permanent and/or one-time) for the upcoming year.
 During this period, the Vice Presidents will meet with their department heads to understand the justification for additional resources.
 If a department does not submit a budget request, then their current year budget will “roll forward” to become their next year’s budget.

-Once the board establishes the revenue budget, the Budget Director and Assistant VP for Finance reviews budget requests and work with the President’s Staff and the departments to ensure expenditures matches the revenue budget.
+Once the board establishes the revenue budget, the Budget Director and Assistant VP for Finance reviews budget requests and work with the President’s Staff and the departments to ensure expenditures match revenues.
 A finalized departmental expense budget is prepared by the Budget Director and is reviewed by the President and the VP for Finance and Administration before being presented to the Board of Managers at the May meeting for approval and adoption.

 What’s budgeted at the departmental level?
 Revenue and expenses specific to the unit and/or program.